 Repurchases will be made from time to time in the open market and privately negotiated transactions, subject to market conditions.
+During fiscal 2017, the Company repurchased 1,554,822 shares for \$252.8 million.
 During fiscal 2016, the Company repurchased 1,478,000 shares for \$232.3 million.

-During fiscal 2015, the Company repurchased 1,689,337 shares for \$252.8 million.
-Additionally, in July 2016, the Company entered into an accelerated share repurchase agreement (the "ASR Agreement") to repurchase \$120.0 million of FactSet's common stock.
-The Company received 595,607 shares of common stock on July 5, 2016 which was approximately 80% of the total number of shares of common stock expected to be repurchased under the ASR Agreement.
+On July 1, 2016, FactSet entered into an accelerated share repurchase agreement (the "ASR Agreement") to repurchase \$120.0 million of FactSet common stock.
+The Company received 595,607 shares of common stock on July 5, 2016, which was approximately 80% of the total number of shares of common stock expected to be repurchased under the ASR Agreement.
 The final settlement of the ASR Agreement occurred in the first quarter of fiscal 2017 with FactSet receiving an additional 102,916 shares of its common stock.
-In conjunction with the ASR Agreement, in May 2016, the Company's Board of Directors approved a \$165.0 million expansion of the existing share repurchase program.

-At August 31, 2016, \$197.0 million remained authorized for future share repurchases.
+On March 27, 2017, the Board of Directors of FactSet approved a \$300.0 million expansion of to the existing share repurchase program.
+At August 31, 2017, \$244.1 million remained authorized for future share repurchases.
 No minimum number of shares to be repurchased has been fixed.
 There is no timeframe to complete the share repurchase program and it is expected that share repurchases will be paid for using existing and future cash generated by operations.